(29 U.S. locations)

-Our national headquarters team centrally supports the overall strategy, growth, and operations of the whole organization and 29 sites through a variety of support areas and departments.
-National staff members are based out of our headquarters in Boston, MA, or are distributed across the country from their home office or site location.
+Our national headquarters team centrally supports the overall strategy, growth and operations of the whole organization and 29 sites through a variety of support areas and departments.
+National staff members are based out of our headquarters in Boston, Massachusetts, or are distributed across the country from their home office or site location.
 Learn more about the mission of our local site and national headquarters departments.

-The Recruitment and Admissions team is responsible for recruiting and admitting over 3,000 young people to serve as AmeriCorps members.
-Our team of over 100 diverse professionals distributed across the U.S. inspires interest in communities through building relationships with high schools, college campuses, and community organization to meet ambitious recruitment goals.
-They then foster that interest into applications to serve, followed by thoroughly interviewing, selecting, and confirming those AmeriCorps Members to serve in schools all day, every day, preparing students with the skills and mindsets to thrive in school and in life.
+The corps talent acquisition team is responsible for recruiting and admitting over 3,000 young people to serve as AmeriCorps members.
+Our team of over 100 diverse professionals distributed across the U.S. inspires interest in communities through building relationships with high schools, college campuses and community organization to meet ambitious recruitment goals.
+They then foster that interest into applications to serve, followed by thoroughly interviewing, selecting and confirming those AmeriCorps members to serve in schools all day, every day, preparing students with the skills and mindsets to thrive in school and in life.

 Our national development team is responsible for building and sustaining philanthropic contributions by securing and growing relationships with our national sponsors as well as stewarding City Year champions and foundations.
 This team also supports site fundraising teams through an array of support services including prospect development, grants management, coaching on local stewardship and events in addition to supporting strong operational standards.

-Our Finance & Administration Teams are serves schools, students, corps and staff by ensuring access to the financial resources required to do our work.
-Finance & Admin prioritizes CY’s most important sources and uses of funds and providing enterprise policies, practices and systems to meet related administrative needs.
-The staff is responsible for ensuring fiscal responsibility for the organization by providing financial support to all business units and departments; supporting organization-wide finance initiatives, providing accounting services in compliance with accounting and U.S. regulations, and providing real estate management.
-Our Legal department provides the organization with effective, proactive, customer centric legal services and risk management, taking into account City Year’s unique history, philanthropic mission and dynamic culture.
-Our Government Relations team oversees all AmeriCorps regulations and grants for City Year, both by working directly with and by supporting relationship management for both State Commissions and the Corporation for National and Community Service.
+Our finance & administration teams serve schools, students, corps and staff by ensuring access to the financial resources required to do our work.
+Finance & admin prioritizes City Year’s most important sources and uses of funds and providing enterprise policies, practices and systems to meet related administrative needs.
+The staff is responsible for ensuring fiscal responsibility for the organization by providing financial support to all business units and departments; supporting organization-wide finance initiatives; providing accounting services in compliance with accounting and U.S. regulations; and providing real estate management.
+Our legal department provides the organization with effective, proactive, customer-centric legal services and risk management, taking into account City Year’s unique history, philanthropic mission and dynamic culture.
+Our government relations team oversees all AmeriCorps regulations and grants for City Year, both by working directly with and by supporting relationship management for both State Commissions and the Corporation for National and Community Service.